ThabetIbrahim/hubstaff-net-tutorial/README.md

-# Hubstaff Integration With PHP-LIBRARY
+# Hubstaff Integration With ASP.NET-LIBRARY

 This tutorial will go over how to integrate the Hubstaff ASP.NET API into your own ASP.NET application.
 The Hubstaff API allows you to easily link a User to their Hubstaff account and retrieve useful information such as custom team reports,